Republican Party (United States): Taxes and trade

-As of 2025 the Republican Party supports near-universal tariffs, but that has not always been the case.
+As of 2026, the Republican Party supports near-universal tariffs, but that has not always been the case.
 For example, during the last half of the 20th century, Republicans were strong proponents of free trade.
-However 68% of republicans and republicans-leaning independents approve of the increasing tariffs while the democrats overwhelmingly disapprove of it at 89%.
+However 68% of Republicans and Republican-leaning independents approve of the increasing tariffs while the Democrats overwhelmingly disapprove of it at 89%.
 The current Republican president, Donald Trump, has been a staunch proponent of enacting tariffs as a means of generating tax revenue and has been described as a mercantilist.
 In 2025, Trump raised American tariff rates to the highest in the world, at the highest level since the Smoot–Hawley Tariff Act of 1930.
 Donald Trump opposes globalization, and his economic policies have been described as attempting to unravel the multilateral global economic order, including the power of the World Trade Organization (WTO).
 Trump has expressed his admiration for Republican president William McKinley's tariff policies.
 McKinley was the author of the Tariff Act of 1890, and both Trump and McKinley nicknamed themselves as a "Tariff Man".
 According to an April 2025 Economist/YouGov poll, "Republican voters overwhelmingly support Trump's tariffs, while Democratic voters generally do not."

 At its inception, the Republican Party supported protective tariffs.
 Abraham Lincoln enacted tariffs during the Civil War.
 The great battle over the high Payne–Aldrich Tariff Act in 1910 caused a split in the party.
 The Reciprocal Tariff Act of 1934 marked a sharp departure from the era of protectionism in the United States.
 American duties on foreign products declined from an average of 46% in 1934 to 12% by 1962, which included the presidency of Republican president Dwight D. Eisenhower.
 After World War II, the U.S. promoted the General Agreement on Tariffs and Trade (GATT) established in 1947, to minimize tariffs and other restrictions, and to liberalize trade among all capitalist countries.